EderVs/Titanic-Machine-Learning-from-disaster/README.md

-First Project OF Data Analysis
+First project of Data Analysis in Python

 ```python
 import pandas as pd